 SECTION 1.
 Chapter 265 of the General Laws is hereby amended by inserting after section 58 the following section:-

-(1) Except as provided in (a)(2) of this Section 59, the defendant shall have the burden to establish a reasonable probability that the defendant’s participation in the offense was the result of having been a victim of human trafficking;
+(b) (1) Except as provided in subsection (b)(2), the defendant shall have the burden to establish a reasonable probability that the defendant’s participation in the offense was the result of having been a victim of human trafficking;

-(d) The administrative justices of the superior court, district court, juvenile court and the Boston municipal court departments shall jointly promulgate a motion form for use under this section.
+(h) The superior court, district court, juvenile court and the Boston municipal court departments shall jointly promulgate a motion form for use under this section.

 SECTION 2.
-Section 57 of chapter 265 of the General Laws, as added by section 23 of chapter 178 of the acts of 2011, is hereby further amended by:- Striking out, before the words “to a violation of section 53A of said chapter 272” the word “and” and inserting the words “, a violation of section 26 of chapter 272, and”
+Section 57 of chapter 265 of the General Laws, as added by section 23 of chapter 178 of the acts of 2011, is hereby further amended by:- Striking out, before the words “to a violation of section 53A of said chapter 272” the word “and” and inserting the words “, a violation of sections 8 and 26 of chapter 272, and”

 SECTION 3.
 Chapter 276 of the General Laws is hereby amended by inserting after section 100D the following section:-